Protect Your Investment: How to Identify and Avoid Dishonest Roofers

 A clear timeline for the project.

-Details on debris removal.
+Details related to debris removal.

-Warranty information (both manufacturer and labor).
+Warranty information (for both manufacturer and labor).

 Step 3: Verify Licenses, Insurance, and Local References

-What to Do:
+What to Do

 Check for Licensing: Most states and municipalities require roofers to be licensed.
 Verify their license number with your local licensing board.